 Not every eCommerce platform is created equal and these are some disadvantages you need to be aware of when using Big Cartel.

 1) Every artist has his/her own branding style and that should be reflected in their store designs through customization or at least, with more template variety.
 However, Big Cartel only offers 13 templates to choose from.
 That’s not a lot of options when you consider the number of artists that are out there, craving to stand out from one another.

 2) Using a custom domain name is the best way to start an online business, but Big Cartel doesn’t provide an in-house service for that.
 The good news is, the domain and hosting aren’t bound together so it’s easier if you want to move to a different platform later.

 The bad news is, you need to wade through several technical steps in order to integrate the domain to the online store.
-It’s a very geeky thing that often confused people who doesn’t know much about web stuff.
-You can still set things up, but it just takes longer time.
+It’s a very geeky thing that often confused people who don’t know much about web stuff.
+You can still set things up, but it just takes a longer time.

 3) While the platform is good for building an online store, it falls short when it comes to creating a business with content.
-What this means is that, a site with only product listings isn’t easily discovered on the internet.
+What this means is that a site with only product listings isn’t easily discovered on the internet.
 Even with 300 products, it doesn’t make any difference because they are merely images that lack textual information.

 In order to rank on the search engines naturally and to engage with a bigger size audience, you need to have a blogging feature.
 There are many things that you can write about – what inspires your work, what’s new in your product range and so on.

 Storytelling is what distinguish artists in the modern eCommerce landscape.
 The more you write about it, the more people will notice your work.
 It’s as straightforward as that.